rossedward-arch/ml-generative-energy-design/docs/methodology.md

 # Methodology

-## 🔍 Abstract

-This methodology outlines the process of integrating machine learning (ML) with generative design and energy simulation to optimize new-build architecture for energy efficiency, thermal comfort, and regulatory compliance.
-The focus is on leveraging high-quality standardized data typical of modern new builds.
+> ⚡️ **Summary:**
+> This methodology outlines a machine learning–integrated generative design framework tailored to energy-efficient architecture.
+It combines parametric modeling, energy simulation, surrogate modeling, and designer-in-the-loop feedback to optimize early-stage building performance in line with Passivhaus and Net Zero standards.

+---

 ## 📑 Table of Contents